 New items are not allowed—all items must be used and at least six months old.

-Firearms and ammunition are illegal and cannot be brought to Mexico.
+Firearms and ammunition cannot be brought to Mexico with your Menaje de Casa.

 You can only bring one of each domestic appliance or electronics equipment.
 Any vehicle that requires a plated registration license –including scooters, motorcycles, and cars– are not considered household goods.